department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

     - **Sandbox:** sandbox-platform-api.va.gov
     - **Prod:** platform-api.va.gov
   - ESECC has been approved for all hostnames.
-  - DNS has been configured for all platform-api hostnames.
+  - DNS and SSL have been configured for all platform-api hostnames.
   - Platform-api hostnames are resolving to vets-api in all environments.

     Reference: [Hostname Specifications](https://vfs.atlassian.net/wiki/spaces/CLOUD/pages/2283339976).